viliger2/BRC_CharacterAPI/Thunderstore/README.md

 If you don't know how\want to compile a plugin, ActualMandM made a pluginless loader for compatable asset bundles.
 You can find it [here](https://thunderstore.io/c/bomb-rush-cyberfunk/p/MandM/BRC_CharacterLoader/) together with instructions.

-Yes, API and Thunderstore have mismatched version.
-Don't mind it, I screwed up manifest.

-# Please consider making a back-up of your save.
-I've made necessary precautions in the code so you shouldn't bork your save, but just to be safe until I get enough reports that things are stable - back it up.

 ## Known issues
-* Custom personal graffiti load as gray squares if you painted custom personal graffiti and then disabled the character or entire CharacterAPI.
+* Custom personal graffiti load as gray squares if you painted custom personal graffiti and then disabled CharacterAPI.

 ## Short term goals (things that will most likely come in near future)
 * ~~Implement custom voice support~~ Done
 * ~~Implement save system for custom characters (currently nothing you setup your custom character with saves on exit)~~ Done
-* Maybe rewrite parts of the code, since by the end I got lazy and started using On hooks instead of IL (will be done once I get enought reports that new version is stable)
+* ~~Maybe rewrite parts of the code, since by the end I got lazy and started using On hooks instead of IL (will be done once I get enought reports that new version is stable)~~ Done

 ## Long term goals (aka never ever)
 * Custom models as outfits